propedeutica/shift-reservation/README.md

 [![Chat](https://badges.gitter.im/propedeutica/shift-reservation.png)](https://gitter.im/propedeutica/shift-reservation)

 ## Introduction
 This application tries to make it possible to reserve places in a school where the users are not capable of doing on their own (because they are under age).
-Parents can sign up with their won data and then add their offspring.
+Parents can sign up with their own data and then add their offspring.
 Once that is done they can ask for a particular shift where they want their offspring to be assigned.

 It is also a technology example for the following:
 - Rails 5